 I’ve made the decision to go to bed a bit earlier and wake up at 5 am in order to start my day with exercise, gratitude, and meditation.
 I feel it’s given me a competitive edge on starting my day right, owning my schedule, and outlining my goals for every day of the week.

 How do you plan to accomplish your goals?

-Click here to schedule a no-pressure 20-min chat with me to see if my Crowdfunding for Authors Masterclass is right for you.
+Click here to schedule a no-pressure 20-min chat with me to see if crowdfunding your book is right for you.